cryptosubh/blog/_drafts/Guess.md

 title: Guess
 ---

-Take a guess which math class(es) I am most requested to tutor.
+Before you click on the "read more" link at the right, take a guess which math class(es) I am most requested to tutor.
 No peeking or cheating!

 Answer: geometry for high schoolers, probability & statistics for college students and young adults.